oguzkaansari/Pet_Clinic_App/README.md

-# Pet Clinic Web Applciation with Spring MVC
+# Pet Clinic Web Application with Spring MVC

-This web applciation is designed as a veterinary clinic automation system that includes admin, doctor and secretary tools.
+This web application is designed as a veterinary clinic automation system that includes admin, doctor and secretary tools.

 ## Languages Used